 WE DO NOT CHECK IN PRIOR TO 8:15

 It is essential that you arrive on time.
 We will have a representative available with clipboards/pens who will note your arrival.
-Once you complete your paperwork, you will return the clipboard/pen and proceed with your paper to the dog or cat check in table.
-Due to the high volume of people arriving late, we regret that we have had to implement a strict arrival time.
+Once you complete your paperwork, you will return the clipboard/pen and proceed with your paper to check in.
+Due to the high volume of late arrivals, we regret that we have had to implement a strict arrival time policy.
 Please do not sit in your car past 8:15 waiting or stand in line without completing paperwork as this could result in refusal because we did not know you were there.
 We understand that traffic can be an issue at times; however, we ask that you please allow extra travel time when leaving for your appointment.
 IF YOU HAVE NOT COMPLETED PAPERWORK BY 8:30, YOUR PET WILL BE REFUSED.
 We make every effort to move the line as quickly as possible and ask that you please have your payment ready and rabies document in hand if your pet has already received the vaccine.
 PAYMENT IS DUE AT CHECK IN.

 Our veterinarian examines every animal.
 He/She starts exams while loading.
 If your animal is found to have a condition that he/she feels will compromise your pet, you will be contacted.
 Our veterinarian's decision is final.
 Because we are a high volume clinic, we utilize drug protocols for young healthy animals.
 If your pet is over 5 years old, they may not be suitable in this setting.
 Our veterinarian will make that decision based on the exam.